dotINFO/Paint/README.md

 Paint application.

 ## Development server
-Run `npm run start` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run live` for a development server.
+Electron will automatically open.
 The app will automatically reload if you change any of the source files.

 ## Build